BADF00D/SerializableExceptionFixer/README.md

 * Exceptions should have the Suffix Exception
 * There should be a default constructor
 * There should be a constructor that accepts a string
 * There should be a constructor that accpets a string and an Exception
+* There should be a serialization constructor

 ```csharp
 [Serializable]